kovapatrik/homebridge-midea-platform/README.md

 [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) is the easiest and **strongly recommended** way to configure this plugin.

 You should use the UI to discover and add devices.
-More information on the settings can be found in the [Settings](#settings) section below.
+More information on the settings can be found in the [wiki](https://github.com/kovapatrik/homebridge-midea-platform/wiki#device-discovery).

 ## License